-- Aircraft marshalling is not to be performed unless permitted by the local airport authority and personnel are trained and authorized. - To improve the visibility of the hand signals, illuminated torch lights/wands are to be used in the following situations: - insufficient apron lighting; - poor visibility; - o night conditions; - When required by local airport authorities or regulations.
+- Aircraft marshalling is not to be performed unless permitted by the local airport authority and personnel are trained and authorized. - To improve the visibility of the hand signals, illuminated torch lights/wands are to be used in the following situations: - insufficient apron lighting; - o poor visibility; - night conditions; - When required by local airport authorities or regulations.